quentin-jaquier-sonarsource/AdvSWE_OASS/README.md

 ## Authentication
 The authentication is handled using JSON Web Tokens; here is how it works:
-- a client needs to hit the `/new-client/` endpoint with his email to be added to the database; he will receive his own JWT in the response
+- a client needs to hit the `createClient` endpoint with his email to be added to the database; he will receive his own JWT in the response
 - on every subsequent request, the client has to add the `Authorization: Bearer <JWT>` header so that he can be authenticated.
 If he fails to do so or the JWT is not valid, he will receive a `403` error
+- clients have roles which give them access to certain endpoints.
+For now, there are three roles: `client` which grants basic access, `rating` which grants access to rating endpoints, and `admin`, which grants access to admin endpoints used for updating clients

 ## Client
 To run the client, read the instructions in `client/README.md`